 Emails and Text Messages

 In addition to your Twitter, Facebook, or other social media profiles, your text messages and your emails may be subpoenaed during a divorce.
 That means that things found in these private forms of communication could be used to build a case against you, or you could use these things to build a case against your spouse.
 These forms of communication can become extremely problematic if they communicate a different story than the one that has been given in person.
-Lying to a judge during a divorce proceeding can have serious consequence, so it’s best to always tell the truth and be honest, even if it makes you feel uncomfortable to share such private details.
+Lying to a judge during a divorce proceeding can have serious consequences, so it’s best to always tell the truth and be honest, even if it makes you feel uncomfortable to share such private details.

 It Goes Both Ways

 Social media postings can be used against you or your spouse in court.
 As such, you need to be careful about the things that you post online for others to see.
 You should never post anything on the Internet that you wouldn’t be comfortable sharing with the rest of the world.
-If you want to learn more about how social media could affect the outcome of your divorce, turn to the attorneys at Corby Law.
-Our Charlotte attorneys are here to answer all of your questions and provide you with the best possible guidance for a successful outcome in your divorce proceedings.
+If you want to learn more about how social media could affect the outcome of your divorce, turn to the attorneys at Emblem Legal, PLLC Our Charlotte attorneys are here to answer all of your questions and provide you with the best possible guidance for a successful outcome in your divorce proceedings.